Online therapy in Oregon. EMDR and LGBTQ+ Counselor

 I’m a queer, nonbinary therapist who specializes in trauma, including religious trauma, and neurodivergent individuals, and am honored to help people grow and heal through painful experiences.
 I value personal autonomy, choice, and following your personal values.

-I use evidence-based therapeutic and creative processes including solution-focused therapy, compassion-focused therapy, humanistic and person-centered.
-I use DBT and CBT, often providing worksheets to clients to utilize.
+I use evidence-based therapeutic and creative processes, including solution-focused therapy, compassion-focused therapy, and humanistic and person-centered.
+I use DBT, CBT, EMDR therapy as a certified EMDRIA therapist, solution-focused therapy, person-centered, and mindfulness-based techniques often providing worksheets to clients to utilize.
 Additionally, I receive ongoing training in working with transgender, nonbinary, and gender-nonconforming individuals.

 Formal Education:

 I hold a master’s degree in Educational and Clinical Counseling from Azusa Pacific University.
-I am a Licenced Professional Clinical Counselor (LPCC) and I hold a Pupil Personnel Services credential for education.
-Significant course work includes clinical diagnosing, counseling theories and techniques, human growth and development, professionalism, ethics and law, clinical practices, sociocultural competence, and clinical practica.
+I am a Licensed Professional Clinical Counselor (LPCC) and I hold a Pupil Personnel Services credential for education.
+Significant coursework includes clinical diagnosis, counseling theories and techniques, human growth and development, professionalism, ethics and law, clinical practices, sociocultural competence, and clinical practica.

 Fees:

-45-60 minute psychotherapy sessions are $150 per session, including the initial session.
+45-60 minute psychotherapy sessions are $150 per session, including the initial session for individual therapy.

 Ethics: